gremo/symfony-docker/README.md

 ## ⚙️ Configuration

+> [!NOTE]
+> Composer version cannot be changed at the moment and is locked to the latest version.

-Various versions can be set changing the `compose.yaml` file:
+Various versions can be set by changing the `compose.yaml` file:

 ```yaml
 # compose.yaml